For admissions please visit the Admissions area.

 - Direct admission to the bachelor’s degree programs is granted upon completion of select Associate’s Degrees / Certificate Career Programs, see specific bachelor’s degree program details for further information.

 Gen Ed Requirements: Students must successfully complete at least 48 credit hours in approved General Education courses.
-Courses must be taken in areas outside of the student major area to satisfy the General Education requirement of FUA and consistent with General Education component distribution as detailed below:
+Courses must be taken in areas outside of the student major area to satisfy the General Education requirement of FUA-AUF and consistent with General Education component distribution as detailed below:

 - English Composition (6 credit hours)